 But the author, Laurence Vance, is no liberal.
-As he Protestant, conservative, evangelical, fundamentalist, Baptist credentials up against anyone."
+As he mendations," which despite the lengthy title is concise modestly puts it, "I am willing to match my Christian, Protestant, conservative, evangelical, fundamentalist, Baptist credentials up against anyone."
 The difference is that Vance is all these things, and a staunch Libertarian.
 A Ron Paul supporter (tho the book doesn't deal with presidential politics), he names names, calls a spade a spade, and cites scripture, the Church Fathers, the Founding Fathers, Erasmus, Charles Spurgeon, and even the occasional Quaker to back up his strongly held views.

 Vance cites other theologians and preachers from many centuries, and not a liberal in the lot.
 He's been making his fundamentalist antiwar case across the internet for several years, based at LewRockwell.com, a major libertarian website.
 Indeed, Christianity and War is less a treatise than a compilation of blog posts.
-If that fact makes its text often repetitive, it doesn't diminish the force of Vance's arguments, or the pungency with which he makes them.
+If that fact makes its text often repetitive, it doesn't diminish the force of Vance's arguments, or the pungency with which he by Boardman Robinson.
+Cartoon depicting the aftermath of the German shelling of Reims Cathedral.
+A red cross hangs by the entrance, a crucifix lies on the ground, a nun attends to a dead man, and a knight rides by on horseback with his sword and eyes raised skyward.